What does it mean to have a data-driven mentality?

 Summary - Our client said her team began using our dashboards to cultivate a mindset throughout the fabric of the business.
 Her goal was to reach a stage where the use of data and analytics by executives and employees became a natural part of their day-to-day team activity.
 So what happened?

-I hate those catchphrases… data-driven mentality.
-What the heck is that?
-She said that she and her team began using our dashboards to cultivate a mindset throughout the fabric of the business.
-That mindset was to continually use analytics to make fact-based business decisions.
-Her goal was to reach a stage where the use of data and analytics by executives and employees became a natural part of their day-to-day team activity.
-She made expectations clear – line-of-business and functional leaders in sales, marketing, finance, and operations must leverage all relevant data assets in order to make sound decisions quickly, to ultimately lead their organizations to business and operational success.
+Catchphrases aside, what does a data-driven mentality actually mean?
+In this case, the team used dashboards to cultivate a mindset across the company.
+That mindset was to continually use data to make fact-based business decisions.
+The goal was a stage where the use of data by executives and employees became a natural part of day-to-day activity.
+Expectations were clear: line-of-business and functional leaders in sales, marketing, finance, and operations should use relevant data assets to make sound decisions quickly, which in turn leads their organizations to business and operational success.

 Are you and your company becoming data-driven?
 How do you know?